 All business students are assigned to conduct SWOT analysis, usually at the earlier stages of their studies.
-This page focuses on the application of SWOT analysis in a business context as a part of academic assignment.
+This page focuses on the application of SWOT analysis in a business context as a part of academic assignments.
 This is a comprehensive SWOT resource and it contains an explanation of SWOT theory, an illustration of how to do a SWOT analysis and links to examples of SWOT analysis of major multinational brands.
-Moreover, SWOT analysis template further below can be used to generate SWOT tables of more than 100 multinational companies along a range of industries.
+Moreover, SWOT analysis template further below can be used to generate SWOT tables of top multinational companies along a range of industries.

 SWOT is a strategic analytical tool for assessing strengths and weaknesses of a business, analyzing opportunities available to the business, as well as, threats faced by the business.
 SWOT analysis can be used at organizational and personal levels.

 As it is illustrated below, strengths and weaknesses are internal, i.e. businesses are able to influence and to manipulate with their strengths and weaknesses.
-Opportunities and threats, on the other hand, are external, meaning that businesses can only react to opportunities and threats and businesses do not have tools to influence opportunities and threats.
+Opportunities and threats, on the other hand, are external.
+It means businesses can only react to opportunities and threats and they do not have any means to influence opportunities and threats.

 SWOT analysis has important practical implications.
 Specifically, with findings of SWOT analysis in their hands, the senior level management identify and built upon their strengths, discover new opportunities and work upon eliminating or minimising threats to the business.
 Accordingly, SWOT can be a powerful aid for senior level management to develop appropriate strategy for the business.

 The majority of sources explaining SWOT analysis assume that their audience is businesses aiming to improve their operational efficiency.
-This portal, on the contrary, explains SWOT analysis assuming that you a business student and you have been assigned to conduct SWOT analysis as a part of your assignment.
+This SWOT analysis resource is different.
+It explains SWOT analysis assuming that you a business student and you have been assigned to conduct SWOT analysis as a part of your assignment.

-You can conduct a SWOT analysis on the basis of the following four steps:
+You can conduct a SWOT analysis with the following four steps:

 Students are often tempted to conduct SWOT analysis of their employer.
 Choosing your employer as a case study can be a good strategy if you have an access to detailed relevant information.
 Please note that only descriptive information would not suffice and you will have to justify your arguments by referring to relevant quantitative data.
-Therefore, if you are not able to find relevant quantitative data about your employer or you do not have an employer or you do not want to analyze your employer for whatever reason, your best choice could be to conduct SWOT analysis of a multinational enterprise.
+Therefore, if you are not able to find relevant quantitative data about your employer, your best choice could be to conduct SWOT analysis of a multinational enterprise.
 This is due to the availability of data about the majority multinational enterprises.
 This portal offers up-to-date sample SWOT analyses of the most famous multinational enterprises as part of company reports.

 Step 2: Finding information